10 Best Things to Do in White Sands National Park

 It’s widely known that being outside during a thunderstorm is very dangerous, but in sand dunes here and elsewhere, you will almost always be the tallest object around, making them particularly dangerous here over other environments.

-Therefore, it’s important to know the forecast before setting off on any adventure and to know that during the spring, summer, and fall months, thunderstorms can and do show up without warning.
+This is why it’s extremely important to know the forecast before setting off on any adventure and to know that during the spring, summer, and fall months, thunderstorms can and do show up without warning!

-I have personally been caught off guard during a thunderstorm in a dune field, and to date, it is still the worst thunderstorm incident I’ve experienced.
-Take this risk seriously!
+I have personally been caught off guard during a thunderstorm in a dune field, and to date, it is still the worst thunderstorm incident I’ve ever experienced.
+Take this warning seriously!

 9. White Sands National Park closes in the evening.